CLASSIFICATION NO. 914

 SOIL SCIENTIST, SENIOR

-Under direction, to conduct plan reviews and on-site soil investigations to determine the feasibility of septic systems, proposed grading projects and erosion control measures; to lead the work of Soil Scientists; and to do other work as required.
+Under direction, to conduct plan reviews and on-site soil investigations to determine the feasibility of septic systems; to lead the work of Soil Scientists; and to do other work as required.

 The Soils Section within Water Environment Services is responsible for administering DEQ rules and Clackamas County ordinances and regulations.

-The Soil Scientist, Senior is responsible for 1) evaluating proposed sites for on-site sewage disposal or inspecting newly constructed, existing or failing on-site sewage disposal systems consistent with DEQ codes and County ordinances, (2) evaluating grading permit plans and inspecting grading sites for compliance with County ordinances, (3) evaluating erosion control plans for consistency with local and regional codes and ordinances, and conducting field inspections of same as necessary, and (4) assigning inspection workloads, developing and implementing section training needs, and resolving technical and code interpretation questions.
+The Soil Scientist, Senior is responsible for evaluating proposed sites for on-site sewage disposal or inspecting newly constructed, existing or failing on-site sewage disposal systems consistent with DEQ codes and County ordinances, conducting field inspections of same as necessary, and assigning inspection workloads, developing and implementing section training needs, and resolving technical and code interpretation questions.
 The Soil Scientist, Senior reports to the Soils Program Supervisor, who has full supervisory responsibility for Soils Section staff.

 The Soil Scientist, Senior is distinguished from the Soil Scientist by the latter's lack of responsibility for lead work and resolving technical and code interpretation questions.